Precision bias

-Precision bias also known as numeracy bias is a form of cognitive bias in which an evaluator of information commits a logical fallacy as the result of confusing accuracy and precision.
-More particularly, in assessing the merits of an argument, a measurement, or a report, an observer or assessor falls prey to precision bias when they believe that greater precision implies greater accuracy (i.e., that simply because a statement is precise, it is also true); the observer or assessor are said to provide false precision.
+Precision bias is a form of cognitive bias in which an evaluator of information commits a logical fallacy as the result of confusing accuracy and precision.
+More particularly, in assessing the merits of an argument, a measurement, or a report, an observer or assessor falls prey to precision bias when they believe that greater precision implies greater accuracy (i.e., that simply because a statement is precise, it is also true).

+In a decision-making context, precise information is perceived to be more accurate, weighted more heavily when forming judgements, and influences which sources of advice people seek out.
+The concept is also applied in reverse: advisors may use more precise figures than are warranted in order to elicit unwarranted confidence in a claim, known as false precision.
+The bias has been observed to affect judgement across many real-world contexts, including negotiation, legal adjudication, and medical communication.